couchbaselabs/touchbase/README.md

 For the contents of this README, it is assumed that you have the following items setup.

 1. System-specific prerequisites for node-gyp at https://github.com/nodejs/node-gyp
-2. A working Couchbase Server 4.0 instance (enough free RAM for at least one bucket)
+2. A working Couchbase Server 4.0 cluster, single node will do for exploring with enough free RAM for at least one bucket
 3. A Sendgrid Web API account
-4. Node.js & NPM (both should be newer versions)
+4. Node.js & NPM (node >= 3.3 with npm >= 3.3 should do)
-5. GraphicsMagick
+5. GraphicsMagick (`brew install graphicsmagick` on Mac OS X)

 If you lack any one of these things, proper installation and setup can be seen in <a href="PREREQUISITES.md">PREREQUISITES.md</a>.